BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

     <li>Truck.Odometer will return -1 if the OEM distance is not available (e.g. Volvo trucks).
     <li>Truck.Distance and Truck.Odometer returns the hi-resolution value unless it is not available in which case it returns the lo-resolution value.
     <li>Note that hi-resolution distance is at a 1 second ECM refresh rate while lo-resolution is at a 100 ms ECM refresh rate.
-    <li>Modified the Demo app to reflect the above changes.
+    <li>Modified the Demo App to reflect the above changes.
 </ul>

 Version 22.13:<ul>
 	<li>Added a Service class that emulates using the API with an Android service.
-	<li>Added a Start and Stop Service buttons to the Demo app.
+	<li>Added a Start and Stop Service buttons to the Demo App.
 </ul>

 Version 23.0:<ul>